jeugregg/FakeNewsDetectionFr/README.md

 Detect French Fake News

-These notebooks can scrap and train a camenBERT model to detect True or False News in French.
+These notebooks can scrap and train a camemBERT model to detect True or False News in French.
 More information can be found into  /doc/ folder (in French).

 - Scraping TRUE news from French Newspapers  using "gbolmier/newspaper-crawler" :